Frequently Asked Questions: Email

 Can I use the SRCF machine as an outgoing (SMTP) mail server?

-No — you should use hermes instead from within the university.
-If you are outside of the university you can also use hermes, but need to use a secure port and enable smtp authentication (this is necessary to prevent unauthorised use of the university mail systems to send spam).
-See the University Computing Service information sheet IS13 for further information.
+No — you should use Hermes instead from within the university.
+If you are outside of the university you can also use Hermes, but need to use a secure port and enable smtp authentication (this is necessary to prevent unauthorised use of the university mail systems to send spam).
+See the University Information Services' Email program settings for Hermes for details (just use the 'Outgoing' SMTP settings).
 You can also use the server provided by your ISP — you should still be able to set your “From:” address to be your @srcf email address if you prefer.

 How do I set up mail forwarding?